adiospace/vim-adio/README.md

 [Pathogen](https://github.com/tpope/vim-pathogen).

-For example, if you have Vundle installed, you just declare the bundle you wish to install in your `.vimrc`, and then run `:BundleInstall` Vim command.
+For example, if you have Vundle installed, you just declare the bundle you wish to install in your `.vimrc`

     Bundle 'adrianolaru/vim-adio'

+and then open Vim and run `:BundleInstall` command.

 ## Configuration